yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/><br/>

 8. Explan What Is Async/Await?
-> - Async and await is syntactics Sugar for promises in javaScript
+> - Async and await is syntactics Sugar for promises in javaScript.
-> - A JavaScript async function can contain statements preceded by an await operator.
 > - The async functions return a promise.
 > - At an await expression, the execution of the async function is paused and waits for the operand promise to resolve.
 > - The await operator returns the promise’s resolved value.